Contact: Charlotte Comeau, Office Administrator

 Hours: Monday, Tuesday and Thursday 8:00 a.m. - 4:00 p.m., Wednesday 8:00 - 9:00 a.m.
 Closed on Fridays

-Beginning Monday, April 4th, the office will be open by appointment only until further notice
+The office is open by appointment only until further notice

 The Select Board meetings are held every other Tuesday at 6:00 p.m.

 By state statute RSA 41:8, the Select Board as the governing body is to "manage the prudential affairs of the town" according to the will of the legislative body (town meeting).
 In general, under New Hampshire law, the policy making authority of a town rests with the town meeting.